GilaCMS/docs/source/admin.md

 - **Default controller** The controller that will be used if the calling path do not provide it as first parameter.
 For example the **Admin** controller is used when we call mysite.com/admin but when we call *mysite.com* or *mysite.com/my-post* the default controller will be used, which is **Blog**, so these paths are egual with *mysite.com* and *mysite.com/my-post*.
 There is not need to change the default controller unless you want to change how the website will be used.
 - **Environment** If changes to *Development* the website wont use the combine *load.php* from the packages and will display all notices and errors of the back end.
 Must use it when you make changes in the code.
 - **Check For Updates** will automatically search for new updates on packages and display alerts.
+- **Use WEBP** your website will save resized images as webp images, their size is al least 10% small from jpeg or png.